PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 The south stair was as deserted as expected, his rattling armour unheard.
 He following the spiralling stairs down to the arched tunnels below the keep.

-Through the tunnels, each step of escape brought a creeping remembrance of what he was escaping: the responsibility, the throne and the honour of his lineage.
+Through the tunnels, each step brought a creeping remembrance of what he was escaping: the responsibility, the throne and the honour of his lineage.
 There it was: the shame on his shoulders.

-But then a flash of what laid ahead: the open road, a life of freedom, to hide away from chains of state, from historical consequences.
-Instead be alive day to day; each morning a new life.
+But then a flash of what lay ahead: the open road, a life of freedom, to hide away from chains of state.
+Instead be alive day to day; each morning living a new life.
 Each morning free again.

 So he took more steps, faster steps.
 But hurrying did not abate the remorse.
 Regret pushed against guilt to a blur.
 And a new flash of regret: not preparing a torch for this tunnel escape.
 He had packed a bundle of torches (he had packed everything useful he could think of).